Hasnainz/Jigi/readme.md

 # A native Android Japanese dictionary app built using Kotlin and Jetpack Compose.
 It also contains a TFLite handwriting recognition model built using Python 3 and TensorFlow.

 ## The ml folder contains the code for generating and training the dataset, the descriptions of each file can be seen as follows.
+This project can be run by importing the entire directory into android studio.
 ---
 `batch.sbatch`